NAD+ Injection

 Prescriptions are dispensed through licensed U.S. pharmacy channels or registered outsourcing facilities when applicable, with label, source, and quality-documentation questions handled before shipment.

-MDs licensed in your state, not just an order form.
-Your doctor titrates dosing and answers messages directly.
+Licensed providers in your state, not just an order form.
+Your provider titrates dosing and answers messages directly.

 One flat price per protocol.
 No membership fees, no insurance hassle, no surprise charges.
 HSA and FSA accepted.
 Cancel anytime.

-Message your doctor through your patient portal whenever you need to.
+Message your care team through your patient portal whenever you need to.
 Most replies within hours, never longer than 24.

 Clinical decision guides

-Use these guides to prepare for clinician review, especially when product status, medical history, medications, labs, pharmacy quality, or follow-up plans could change the prescription decision.
+Use these guides to prepare for provider review, especially when product status, medical history, medications, labs, pharmacy quality, or follow-up plans could change the prescription decision.

 Set realistic NAD+ goals by route, fatigue context, supplement overlap, pharmacy quality, follow-up, and online seller red flags.